 Life Lessons 1.8 Valentine’s

-Many of you may have seen already this – This story was made available Feb 10th 2012 and can be downloaded here as a .pdf , however if you want to just read it or if the link fails, I decided to repost it here.
+Many of you may have seen already this – This story was made available Feb 10th 2012 – the download link has now expired, but you can read it here (it’s short).

 This story takes place between the short story And to All a Good Night and the novel Breaking Cover.